 OUR ADVICE IS to get informed, know what the qualities are of a successful program, follow the Real Life English Exchange Blog, talk to people you know and trust who have traveled abroad for an English exchange.

 You should really try to get a deeper sense of how happy they are with the experience and how much they truly learned.
 Ask specific questions and try to really look beyond their words to feel the depth of their experience.

 4. NOT USING ENGLISH ENOUGH IN REAL LIFE SITUATIONS WITH NATIVES.
-It´s easy to spend a lot of time there without really speaking much English in authentic, real life situations.
+It´s easy to spend a lot of time there without really speaking much English in authentic, real-life situations.

 This is especially true if you´re shy or have difficulty meeting people.
 If you have difficulty meeting people in your native language, it´s gonna be a lot harder in English.
-You really need step outside of your comfort zone!
+You really need to step outside of your comfort zone!

 Another thing that happens often is that people make friends with people in their class and feel so comfortable with them that they never really speak with natives.
-This is such a difficult decision to make, because you often really like these people and enjoy hanging out, but you have remember the reason why you´re there.
+This is such a difficult decision to make because you often really like these people and enjoy hanging out, but you have to remember the reason why you´re there.

 MY ADVICE IS to look for situations to speak before you go.
 One social network that has regular meetups in most cities in the world is Couchsurfing, an international network of travelers, in addition to forums/ communities for all major cities.